smilodon76/RXOS-amdOS-zergpool/README.md

 for all commands type $ rxos-help

+type $ wallets and paste your coin wallets btc eth rvn etc,zergpool and payout coin

 # For zergpool algo switching profit

+7 algos supported cryptonight_gpu cryptonight_haven etchash ethash firopow kawpow verthash

 type $ conf and write on globalminer zergpool GLOBALMINER=zergpool

-save
-type $ wallets and paste your coin wallets btc eth rvn zergpool and payout coin.

-type $ zbenches and change your gpus hashrate.change it and on the fly
+type $ zbenches and change your gpus hashrate.change it and on the fly.

-type $ zwatts and change power consuption for all gpus on wall.for 500watt type 0.5 for 1200watt type 1.2.change it and on the fly
+type $ zwatts and change power consuption for all gpus on wall.for 225watt type 0.225 for 1230watt type 1.230.change it and on the fly

 if you want you do not change the benches and watts. it will work satisfactorily.default hashrates and watts they correspond in one rx470 8gb micron memory.